dnpinpon/l4cp-support/README.md

 ![screenshot](http://i.imgur.com/EkP4YaG.png)

 # Example Package for LaravelCP
 This is an basic ticket system example for LaravelCP.
-It is intended to shocase how you can extend LaravelCP.
+It is intended to showcase how you can extend LaravelCP.

 # Features
 - E-mail import per department (with spam filter)